xtreamsrl/react-native-build-hub/README.md

 - `-f/--flavor`: specify the flavor/schema
 - `--id/--buildId`: The build id stored in the remote storage to run
 - `--fb/--force-build`: force a native build ignoring the cache
+- `--ios-platform`: specify "device" or "simulator", default to "simulator"

 ### Build